HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 Such agreements can be made verbally, but it preferable that there is a written record, signed by both parties.

-If the right of way is to be of a permanent nature, applying to the property, then it will be listed on the French land registry - the bureau des hypothèques.
+If the right of way is to be of a permanent nature, applying to the property, then the only definitive way of ensuring it is permanent and enforceable is to ensure it is registered with the French land registry - the bureau des hypothèques.

-If it is not listed then it is not a servitude, but merely an agreement between two or more parties.
+If it is not listed then it is not an easement, but merely an agreement between two or more parties.
 There are particular rules which govern landlocked land, which we consider later.

-The fact that a right of way may be mentioned on the land registry plan, the cadastre, is merely indicative that it is a servitude.
-The notaire will need to check with the land registry that there is, indeed, a servitude on the land.
+The fact that a right of way may be mentioned on the land registry plan, the cadastre, is merely indicative that it is an easement.
+The notaire will need to check with the land registry that there is, indeed, a easement on the land.

 Accordingly, if you seek a right of way, and you want it to bind future owners, it is imperative that the agreement is in writing and undertaken via a notaire, who will then place it on the land register.